iamAbhinavPR/iamAbhinavPR/README.md

-- 👋 Hi, I’m @iamAbhinavPR, a passionate about programming.
+- 👋 Hi, I’m Abhinav PR, a passionate about programming.

-- 🌏 Someone who's been on Earth for 16 years and trying to make the world a better place.
-- 👀 I’m currently learning python.
+- 👀 I’m currently learning python and studying in Grade 11.

 <!---
 iamAbhinavPR/iamAbhinavPR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.